- Microsoft Edge was switched to be a Chromium-based browser.

 Thus, users can now try out Chromium Edge preview versions from the Canary Channel on Win 8.1, 8, and 7.

-How to download Chromium Edge builds for Windows 7?
+How do I download Chromium Edge builds?

-Steps to download Chromium Edge on Windows 7 and Windows 8.1
+Steps to download Chromium Edge

 The Microsoft Edge Insider Channels page includes the download options for the Edge preview builds.